rolfui/BondebridgeScoreManager/README.md

 ### Some tips

 * Type "enter" when writing in the "bid" or "got" row and the program will move the caret to the next appropriate text box to write in.
+* You can also type "k" or "K" in the got text fields.
+It does the same as typing the same number as the bid text field above.

 ### Coding